tuggypetu/create_LLM/README.md

-# Create a Large Language Model from Scratch with Python – Tutorial
+# Create a Large Language Model from Scratch with Python

-The link for this tutorial course is https://www.youtube.com/watch?v=UU1WVnMk4E8